 We are partnering with James McCoy's Drug Store to offer you the convenience of picking up your prescription medicines here at our clinic.
 It's easy to sign up!
 You will need your prescription insurance information, your credit card information, and your former pharmacy information if you are transferring a standing prescription to complete this form (PDF).
 Drop it off at our office and you are all set!

 Schedule an appointment in person or by phone at 325-674-2625.
-Patients can usually see a doctor or nurse practitioner within 24 hours or the psychiatrist within two weeks.
+Patients can usually see a nurse practitioner within 24 hours or the psychiatrist within two weeks.

 All medical records are kept confidential.
 Any information released is done so only with the patient's written authorization, except in cases where required by law.